 Yala National Park is a popular tourist spot in Sri Lanka.
 You can experience a 2-day safari at the park staying overnight in a treehouse.

 We have explored many places in the world but one that is close to our hearts is Chiang Mai in Thailand.

-We spend part of the year in Chiang Mai and each time we return it’s like coming home to an old friend, that is why Chiang Mai is our pick for top travel destination in 2019.
+We spend part of the year in Chiang Mai and each time we return it’s like coming home to an old friend, that is why Chiang Mai is our pick for the top travel destinations.

 The mark of a good destination always comes down to the friendliness of the local people.
 Chiang Mai has the friendliest residents that I have ever encountered, always smiling, courteous and kind.